-Gastroenteritis illnesses Disease Precaution Duration of precautions Comments Clostridioides Contact Duration of illness.
-Discontinue antibiotics if appropriate. difficile Do not share electronic thermometers; ensure consistent environmental cleaning and disinfection.
+Gastroenteritis il Gastroenteritis illnesses Disease Precaution Duration of precautions Comments Clostridioides difficile Contact Until 48 hours after symptoms resolve.
+Discontinue antibiotics if appropriate.
+Do not share electronic thermometers; ensure consistent environmental cleaning and disinfection.
 Hypochlorite solutions may be required for cleaning if transmission continues.
 Use ABHR following glove removal.
 Wash hands with soap and water if gloves not worn and hands become soiled.
 Gastroenteritis Contact Until cause is identified and/or for the duration of the illness.
 Continue precautions if the cause is communicable (an infectious disease able to spread from person to person).
 Stop precautions if a noncommunicable cause is identified (such as a foodborne illness; for example, food poisoning).
-Rotavirus (gastroenteritis) Contact Duration of illness ABHR products are less effective than hand washing with soap and water for this infectious agent.
+Rotavirus (gastroenteritis) Respiratory Until 48 hours after symptoms resolve.
+ABHR products are less effective than hand washing with soap and water for this infectious agent.
 Ensure consistent environmental cleaning and disinfection and frequent removal of soiled continence pads.
 Prolonged viral shedding may occur in both immunocompetent and immunocompromised people.
-Norovirus Contact and respiratory (respiratory precautions may be required For a minimum of 48 hours after the resolution of symptoms or to control institutional outbreaks.
+Norovirus Contact and droplet (respiratory precautions may be required after a risk assessment) For a minimum of 48 hours after the resolution of symptoms or to control institutional outbreaks.
 The use of combined contact and respiratory precautions may be required for those who are incontinent or during outbreaks.
-This should be based on a risk assessment. atter a risk assessment) Alcohol-based hand hygiene products are less effective than hand washing with soap and water for this infectious agent.
+This should be based on a risk assessment.
+Alcohol-based hand hygiene products are less effective than hand washing with soap and water for this infectious agent.
 Aged care workers should use a surgical mask if the older person is vomiting.
 Persons who clean areas

-Gastroenteritis illnesses

-Disease Precaution Comments

-heavily contaminated with faeces or vomitus may benefit from wearing masks since virus can be aerosolised from these body substances.
+Gastroenteritis illnesses Disease Precaution Duration of precautions Comments heavily contaminated with faeces or vomitus may benefit from wearing masks since virus can be aerosolised from these body substances.